 We like FatLama and StreetLend, but advertising locally on Facebook or Gumtree is another good way to go (and cheaper).
 Bear in mind though that companies that specialise in rental of your stuff can offer lenders' insurance; when you do it off your own back, you're risking getting something back damaged or not getting it back at all.

 However, if you're in the market for a new lawnmower, it's a good way to get the money back on it.
 Ahem, today's best lawnmower deals, below.

 5. Declutter and sell what you don't want

 We're big fans of decluttering.
-Marie Kondo's Kon Mari decluttering method (that's Marie above, for the uninitiated) and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favourites of ours.
+Marie Kondo's tidying up technique and Margareta Magnusson's Swedish Death Cleaning decluttering method (yup, you read that right) are both favourites of ours.
 Of course, both of these are about helping you have a good clear out (and they work), but selling your stuff is a whole other skill.

 Our advice (also hard-won) is this:

 - Put everything you want to sell in one place and take photos of each item from various angles (on your phone is easiest);

 - Note down each item's measurements and any care label info;